Freiling87/CCU/CCU/Scratchpad.md

 Since Character Creator inventory isn't by default carried to spawn, use it as a shop inventory.
 ###			C	Player Loadout
 As in, the inventory you'd see in a Loadout-o-matic as a shop inventory
+##		CT	Passive
+###			C	Blinker*
+On hit:
+	[Error  : Unity Log] NullReferenceException: Object reference not set to an instance of an object Stack trace:
+	CCU.Patches.P_StatusEffects.UseQuickEscapeTeleporter_Blinker (System.Boolean isEndOfFrame, StatusEffects __instance) (at <c787a15bc1a54e8c86354dd6e6781bad>:0)
+	StatusEffects.UseQuickEscapeTeleporter (System.Boolean isEndOfFrame) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	StatusEffects.ChangeHealth (System.Single healthNum, PlayfieldObject damagerObject, UnityEngine.Networking.NetworkInstanceId cameFromClient, System.Single clientFinalHealthNum, System.String damagerObjectName, System.Byte extraVar) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	StatusEffects.ChangeHealth (System.Single healthNum, PlayfieldObject damagerObject) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	Agent.Damage (PlayfieldObject damagerObject, System.Boolean fromClient) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	BulletHitbox.HitAftermath (Agent agent, System.Int32 bulletPlayerNum, System.Boolean bulletLocalPlayer, System.Boolean fromClient) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	BulletHitbox.HitObject (UnityEngine.GameObject hitObject, System.Boolean fromClient) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+	BulletHitbox.OnTriggerEnter2D (UnityEngine.Collider2D other) (at <9086a7372c854d5a8678e46a74a50fc1>:0)
+###			C	Concealed Carrier
+Hides weapon when out of combat.
+First attempt DW
+###			C	Explodevice Eligible
+agent.canExplosiveStimulate
+###			C	Holographic
+Ghostlike, not necessarily gibbable (Use Supernatural for that)
+###			C	Immobile
+Can't move (for turret types)
+DW
+###			C	Mute Dialogue
+Cancels possible immersion-breaking dialogue tailored to vanilla NPCs
+###			C	Oblivious
+Doesn't care about destroyed property, dead teammates, or noises in restricted areas.
+But will enter combat if their teammates do.
+###			C	Psychic Shield
+Wiki: "The Alien is unaffected by mind altering items such as a Hypnotizer or Haterator, but can be affected by items like Rage Poison or the Satellite's Happy Waves."
+###			C	Reviveable (Infinite)
+Instead of dying, agent will be Injured instead.
+Player can revive them or hire someone to do it unlimited times.
+###			C	Reviveable (One)
+Instead of dying, agent will be Injured instead.
+Player can revive them or hire someone to do it once.
+###			C	Reviver
+If hired and surviving, will revive the player once
+###			C	Spidey-Sensitive
+When alerted, immediately enters combat with perp (no search necessary)
+###			H	Statue
+Remove colors
+Tint white
+Make stationary, Invincible, non-reactive
+This should probably not be one trait, but many combined
+###			C	Stinky Aura
+Werewolf A-were-ness works on this character
+###			C	Supernatural
+Ghost Gibber works
+###			C	Tattletale
+Reports ALL crimes to alarm button
+###			C	Translucent
+Ghost visual effect
+###			C	Unappetizing
+Can't be bitten/cannibalized
+###			C	Unchallenging
+No XP for neutralization
+###			C	Vision Beams (Cop Bot)
+DW
+###			C	Zombified
+NOT Z-infected.
+But you might want to just Z-infect and kill, since it might be simplest.
+Agent.zombified
+Agent.customZombified
+###			√	Berserk (Declined)
+Rel General - Hostile to All
+###			√	Crusty
+Complete
+###			√	Extortable
+Complete
+###			√	Immovable
+Complete
+###			√	Indestructible
+Complete
+###			√	Innocent
+Complete
+###			√H	Guilty
+agent.KillForQuest to see where those poor apartment dwellers are declared collateral damage
+####			H	Cascade to Employees
+SetRelationshipOriginal, under Drug Dealer
+Extended this to agent.employee but I doubt that's ever actually assigned anyway.
+###			√	Not Vincible
+Complete
+###			√	Possessed
+Complete
+###			√	Status Effect Immune
+Complete
+###			√	Z-Infected
+Complete
 ##		C	Relationships - Faction
 ###			C	00 Refactor
 Put custom methods in faction traits.